 *Come in and see Lisa Reihana's stunning large-scale digital artwork, ihi!
-This significant public artwork is accessible to all, celebrating Te Ao Māori and complementing our expansive new interior.
+This significant public artwork is accessible to all, celebrating Te Ao Māori and complementing the expansive new interior.

-For more information on the project, visit Regional Facilities Auckland website.
+For more information on the project, visit the Auckland Unlimited website.